aurbac/workshop-aws-core-services/tutorials/getting-started-with-linux-on-amazon-ec2.md

 1.7\.
 Remember the full path to the file .pem file you just downloaded.

+!!! info
-**Note:** You will use the Key Pair you just created to manage your EC2 instances for the rest of the lab.
+    You will use the Key Pair you just created to manage your EC2 instance.

 ## 2. Launch a Web Server Instance

-In this example we will launch an Amazon Linux 2 instance, bootstrap Apache/PHP, and install a basic web page that will display information about our instance.
+We will launch an Amazon Linux 2 instance, bootstrap Apache/PHP, and install a basic web page that will display information about our instance.

 2.1\.
 Sign into the AWS Management Console and open the Amazon EC2 console at https://console.aws.amazon.com/ec2.